Thursday, 18 October 2007

 Scrambling

-The mixing of sizes in a marker is termed as scrambling.
-Upto a point, the more sizes that are included in a marker, the greater the scope for fabric savings.
+The mixing of different sizes in one marker is known as scrambling.
+Up to a certain point, the more sizes that are included in a marker, the greater the possibility of fabric saving.
+This happens because smaller pattern pieces from one size may fit into the spaces left between larger pattern pieces of another size.

 Stepped Lay